silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Extend_CMS_Interface.md

 one.

-CMS templates are inherited based on their controllers, similar to subclasses of the common `Page` object (a new PHP class `MyPage` will look for a `MyPage.ss` template).
+CMS templates are inherited based on their controllers, similar to subclasses of the common `Page` object (a new PHP class `MyPage` will look for a template named `MyPage`).
-We can use this to create a different base template with `LeftAndMain.ss` (which corresponds to the `LeftAndMain` PHP controller class).
+We can use this to create a different base template named `LeftAndMain` (which corresponds to the `LeftAndMain` PHP controller class).

-Copy the template markup of the base implementation at `templates/SilverStripe/Admin/Includes/LeftAndMain_MenuList.ss` from the `silverstripe/admin` module into `app/templates/SilverStripe/Admin/Includes/LeftAndMain_MenuList.ss`.
+Copy the template markup of the base implementation in the `templates/SilverStripe/Admin/Includes/LeftAndMain_MenuList` template from the `silverstripe/admin` module into a new `app/templates/SilverStripe/Admin/Includes/LeftAndMain_MenuList` template.
 It will automatically be picked up by the CMS logic.
 Add a new section into the `<ul class="cms-menu__list">`

 ```ss